-Officer Training School - Officer Training School is an intensive 12-week program that prepares officer candidates for the technical, physical and professional requirements of commissioned service.
+Officer Training School is an intensive 12-week program that prepares officer candidates for the technical, physical and professional requirements of commissioned service.
 Approximately 1,000 OTS graduates enter skill training or supervisory positions each year in all major career areas.
 In years past, OTS has surged to meet wartime officer requirements in its "flexible partner role," producing as many as 7,000 new second lieutenants in one year.

 Promotions and Career Path

 The Air Force Reserve also looks favorably on your education.
 Being part of one of the most advanced branches of the military, the USAFR constantly looks for qualified people to advance to more technical positions.

 If you have prior military service, then the Air Force Reserve is an excellent way to continue accruing time and money for retirement while continuing to serve your country and passing on your experience and knowledge.
-When you join the Air Force Reserve you'll receive benefits for both your prior military and reserve experience.
+When you join the Air Force Reserve, you'll receive benefits for your prior military and reserve experience.

-There are opportunities if you are currently transitioning from active duty or if you've been out of the service for awhile.
+There are opportunities if you currently are transitioning from active duty or if you've been out of the service for a while.

 The Air Force Reserve Experience

 The Air Force Reserve offers you the ability to go to school full time or pursue a civilian career while serving your country.
-As a member of the Air Force Reserve your commitment, after going through basic training and your initial technical schools will be for one drill a month and one period of annual training per year.
+As a member of the Air Force Reserve, your commitment -- after going through basic training and your initial technical schools -- will be for one drill a month and one period of annual training per year.
 People with no prior military experience who join the Reserve will incur an eight-year obligation.
 These eight years are broken down into two segments.
-The first six years you will be an active participating member.
+The first six years, you will be an active participating member.
 The last two years, if you choose, you will be in the inactive ready reserve.
-Although you are not active within the Reserve you will be subject to being recalled in the event of a national emergency.
+Although you are not active within the Reserve, you will be subject to being recalled in the event of a national emergency.

-Annual Training - Annual training in the Air Force Reserve is held for two weeks per year.
-Depending on the unit and your specialty you could be stationed at a shore location, with an aviation squadron or aboard ship.
+Annual training -- Annual training in the Air Force Reserve is held for two weeks per year.
+Depending on the unit and your specialty, you could be stationed at a shore location, with an aviation squadron or aboard ship.

-Life Insurance, Medical Care - The Air Force Reserve provides comprehensive medical care while on duty.
+Life insurance, medical care -- The Air Force Reserve provides comprehensive medical care while on duty.
 You also qualify for low-cost life insurance.
 For more on these and other benefits, visit the Reserve Help Pages.

-Home Loan Program - Members of the Air Force Reserve with at least six years of service are eligible to apply for the Department of Veterans Affairs Home-Loan Guarantee program.
+Home loan program -- Members of the Air Force Reserve with at least six years of service are eligible to apply for the Department of Veterans Affairs Home-Loan Guarantee program.
 For more on this program, go to the Home section.

 Need more information?
-Fill out this form and recruiters will be in touch with you about military career opportunities.
+Fill out this form, and recruiters will be in touch with you about military career opportunities.
 Great information with no obligation!